FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 A trial with Trial Duration longer than the Goal Final Trial Duration is called a **long trial**.

-{::comment}

-    TODO-P0: If used in Logic chapter, add to Glossary and maybe move before full-length.

-    TODO-P2: Maybe change fourth goal there to show this better?

-    TODO-P0: If not used, delete.

-{:/comment}

 ### Load Classification

-{::comment}

-    TODO-P0: Turn into a precise definition paragraph.

-{:/comment}

-When the set of all Trial Result instances performed so far at one Trial Load is compared to one Search Goal instance, two relations can be named using the concept of a bound.
+When a set of all Trial Result instances, performed so far at one Trial Load, is compared to one Search Goal instance, their relation can be named using the concept of a bound.

-In general, such bounds are a current quantity, even though cases of changing bounds is rare in practice.
+In general, such bounds are a current quantity, even though cases of a Load changing its classification more than once during the Search is rare in practice.

 #### Upper Bound

 Definition:

-A Trial Load value is called an Upper Bound if and only if it is classified as such by [Appendix A: Load Classification](#appendix-a-load-classification) algorithm for the given Search Goal at the current moment of the Search.
+A Load value is called an Upper Bound if and only if it is classified as such by [Appendix A: Load Classification](#appendix-a-load-classification) algorithm for the given Search Goal at the current moment of the Search.